 Read also: Packaging Trends 2024/2025 on the Studio Blackthorns website.

-The non-alcoholic beverage market is witnessing the emergence of innovative brands that push the boundaries in terms of flavor, functionality, and consumer experience.
-The following are some brands/companies/groups to keep an eye on:
+The market for non-alcoholic beverages is seeing the emergence of brands that push the boundaries in terms of flavor, functionality and consumer experience.
+Here are a few brands/companies/groups to keep an eye on:

 ● Curious Elixirs : This brand offers alcohol-free cocktails infused with adaptogens and sophisticated flavor profiles.
 Founded in 2016, Curious Elixirs raised $36,000 via a Kickstarter crowdfunding campaign.

-● Proposition : Produces ready-to-drink, alcohol-free beverages infused with adaptogens and unique flavor combinations.
+● Proposal : Produces ready-to-drink, alcohol-free beverages infused with adaptogens and unique flavor combinations.
 Founded in 2019, Proposition received undisclosed funding from Big Rock.

 ● Little Saints : Creates magical plant-based mocktails and spirits without sugar, using natural ingredients.
 Their line includes Paloma, Negroni Spritz, Mimosa, Ginger Mule, and Spicy Margarita mocktails, as well as St. Ember, an alcohol-free mezcal alternative.